What Is a Waiver? Legal Meaning, Uses & Business Applications

 A waiver could also be used if photos or videos are taken of customers for promotional and marketing purposes to release the business of liability.

-The waiver should be in writing and be incorporated into the contract with the customer.
+Your waiver must be in writing and incorporated into any contract or agreement with the customer.
+Verbal waivers are not legally reliable.

 Your waiver should explain the potential risks associated with the activity or service your business provides.
 It should be easy for the customer to understand what they’re getting into.